Normally the greatest mystery I need to solve is, “Where did I leave my sunglasses?”. It’s a tough case to crack and often goes unsolved for weeks.

 I do get a hankering for a case more stimulating every now and then and for that I, of course, turn to my ever-growing wall of board games, which always begs the question, “Which one to play?”

 That’s a mystery in and of itself, but one I’m willing to solve.
-Strap on your Sherlock Holmes hat and grab your magnifying glass.
+Strap on your Sherlock Holmes hat and grab your magnifying glass and let’s play detective.
 Today we’re looking at the best mystery board games.

 In a hurry?
 Check out our favorites below.

 Best Party Game

 Once in my life, I used all of my luck on one single game of Clue.
 I legitimately was able to guess the correct room, murderer, and weapon on my second turn of the game with 5 players.
 I’ve since retired from the game and refuse to play again to keep my stellar record intact.

 That being said, there are games out there that do the whodunit runaround better but there’s a reason that Clue is a classic.
 It’s simple, fun, and full of nostalgia.
 It’s honestly been a few years since I’ve pulled out my clue board.
 I have a Simpsons version if that tells you how old it is.
 The thing is that even just writing about Clue filled me with some awesome memories.